Cheryl Thompson

 Thompson's second book Uncle: Race, Nostalgia and the Politics of Race, which used Uncle Tom as backdrop for understanding the production of racial tropes, is set to be published 2021 by Coach House Books.
 The work aims to underscore the power and impact of stereotypes over time.

+In 2023, Thompson unveiled a new archival project, Mapping Ontario's Black Archives (MOBA), "a digital platform for open access to Black archival collections in Ontario."